kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 Show version information.

 &lt;DM&gt;...
 Front matter data modules to generate content for.
+If no front matter type can be determined for a data module, it will be ignored.

 In addition, the following options enable features of the XML parser that are disabled as a precaution by default: